 Broadly speaking, exercise devices can be separated into “active” and “passive” categories.

-The ASA ruled that the claim “10 minutes = 1 hour workout" could not be substantiated (Sasaki International Ltd, 17 February 2010) and “Enjoy a Whole Body Workout While Putting Your Feet Up!”
-(Energy for Health Ltd, 9 April 2014) because the evidence held to support those claims was insufficient.
+In 2014, the ASA ruled that the claim “10 minutes = 1 hour workout" had not been substantiated (Sasaki International Ltd, 17 February 2010) and “Enjoy a Whole Body Workout While Putting Your Feet Up!”
+(Energy for Health Ltd, 9 April 2014) was misleading because the evidence submitted to support those claims was insufficient.

 Unacceptable claims for vibrating platforms are that one could achieve sustained, long-term weight loss, reduce total body fat content, improve overall circulation, increase bone density, reduce cellulite, assist with the removal of toxins from the body, offer pain relief, ease aches and pains or boost skin tone and complexion (TV Network, PowerPulse, 22 August 2007).